 We have been committed to open source since day one.
-The ProtonMail web app, iOS app, and all of our ProtonVPN apps are already open source.
-This year, we plan on making the ProtonMail Android app open source, as well as our Bridge and Import-Export apps.
+The ProtonMail web app, iOS app, Android app, and all of our ProtonVPN apps are already open source.
+This year, we plan on making our Bridge and Import-Export apps open source as well.
 Being open source means independent parties have audited our apps’ code and that anyone can verify it whenever they like.

 This dedication to open source extends to our encryption.
 Since 2016, ProtonMail has maintained OpenPGPjs, which is used by hundreds of projects and millions of users.
 It is one of the world’s most widely used open source encryption libraries.
 We also maintain GopenPGP, which is an easy-to-use golang PGP library.
 The fact that hundreds of people have checked our work and actively use it in their own work gives users a unique opportunity to verify our service.